nuttanon211211/nuttanon211211/README.md

 - 👋 Hi, I’m @nuttanon211211
-- 👀 I’m interested in ML
+- 👀 I’m interested in ML/NLP
-- 🌱 I’m currently learning go
+- 🌱 I’m currently learning new ideas
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on [[Interesting Projects]]
 - 📫 How to reach me [[email]]

 <!---